WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Most of these sensor have been tested with MicroPython and tutorials on how to connect and operate these are widely available, as well as source code, and MicroPython itself has good online [documentation](https://docs.micropython.org/en/latest/).
 In order to attach the sensors to a ESP8266 you will need some wire, I recommend getting some [DuPont wire](https://en.wikipedia.org/wiki/Jump_wire) (Female to Female).

-Later in this blog I will demonstrate how to use the HC-SR04 Ultrasonic Sonar Distance Sensor as well as a the HC-SR501 PIR Motion Sensor.

 Many kind of sensors sense the real-world and send digital information right back to the microcontroller.
 In order to make sense of what the sensor is measuring often a calculation step is needed, or some logic to enhance what the sensor is reporting back to the Raspberry Pi.
 Most (basic) sensors require three wires running from the microcontroller to the sensor, these are power, ground and a data-line (sensor output).

-Here is a python class to measure distance using a HCSR04 ultrasonic range sensor, I will expand on this later.
+Here is a python class to measure distance using a HCSR04 ultrasonic range sensor, I will expand on this later:
 ```
 __version__ = '0.2.0'
 __author__ = 'Roberto Sánchez'